ali-Git-cell/ali-Git-cell/README.md

 Hi there 👋

-- 🔭 I’m currently working as a software consultant and an MSc student, busy building, documenting, and deploying Front-end apps.
-I also enjoy learning new Technologies and tools on a regular basis.
+- 🔭 I’m currently working as a software consultant and an MSc student, busy building, documenting, and deploying systems and applications.
+I also enjoy learning new Technologies and tools regularly.
-- 🌱 I’m also learning and Improving my Python skills and a few other technologies such as Machine learning.
+- 🌱 I also enjoy expanding my engineering skills at the system design level and expanding my tech stack.
-- 👯 I’m looking to collaborate on a project based on Frontend, backend, and Artificial Intelligence.
+- 👯 I looking to collaborate on projects that come into my domain.